Marketing analytics

 Settings and configuration

-PostHog can automatically sync marketing data from support platforms like Google Ads by configuring them as native sources.
+PostHog can automatically sync marketing data from supported advertising platforms.
 You'll need to sync the required tables for each source to enable the functionality.

-Alternatively, you can use an external data warehouse sources to display marketing analytics.
+You can optionally connect external data warehouse sources (currently BigQuery) to display marketing analytics.
 You'll need to map the required columns for each table to enable the functionality.
-Currently, only BigQuery tables are supported.

 Required field mappings: